BasicsHome and Search

 So at this stage the family tree consisted of four people: Nathan (1767/8-1840), wife (name not known), a son William and daughter Elizabeth.

 NW was a Collector of Excise when he died, a senior position in the Excise only attained after many years service.
 The Excise kept a number of records which are available at The National Archives and which helped piece together NW's career over a 40 year span.
 Luckily his name is unusual, so by combining these 'sightings' from his Excise career with baptismal records on FamilySearch and through the Online Parish Clerk a picture of his adult life emerged.
 More details of the life of an Excise officer and records available.

 The minimum age for joining the Excise was 19 in 1840.
 Assuming this was true when NW was born around 1767/8, he could have joined around 1786/7.

 A Nathan Woodroof married Margaret Wigfield at Wath-upon-Dearne, Yorkshire in November 1789.
-Although it is not known that this is Enid's NW it seems a good possibility, he was in his early 20s and his wife was later found to be Peggy (a pet name for Margaret).
+Although it is not certain that this is Enid's NW it seems a good possibility, he was in his early 20s and his wife was later recorded as Peggy (a pet name for Margaret).

 NW was ordered to move from Manchester to Liverpool in November 1796.
 A month later Mary Ann, the daughter of Nathan and Peggy Woodroofe, was buried at Ardwick, on the outskirts of Manchester, on Christmas Day.